Are you headed to Disney during the fall?

 Consider Genie + for a couple of parks

 Before you go, get planning.
-An essential part of our trip plans always involves getting hold of a Disney Genie+ each.
-Currently, they are only available on the day of your visit (starting at midnight).
-Cost is $15 per day, per person.
+An essential part of our trip plans always involves using Genie Plus at Disney World if you can afford the extra expense.
+Currently, it is only available on the day of your visit (starting at midnight).
+Cost varies by park and date, usually ranging from $15-40 per person.

 I would suggest it for both Magic Kingdom and Hollywood Studios (only if your party wants to ride the Star Wars rides, Tower of Terror and Aerosmith’s Rock-n-Roll Rollercoaster).